Supporting students returning to study from suspension

 - agree an appropriate expected return date with the student

-- advise them to expect a letter from Student Services about three - four months prior to their return date
+- advise them to expect a letter from Student Services about two to three months prior to their return date

 - advise the student that the process will work collaboratively with them to assess their support needs and determine whether return is advisable